Anmol007/Anmol007.github.io/_posts/2018-10-21-quora-answer.md

 ﻿---
 layout: post
-title: A Quora answer: my two cents
+title: A Quora answer _my two cents_
-image: /img/second_profile_.jpg
 bigimg: /img/bits_aerial.jpeg
 share-img: "/img/bits_aerial.jpeg"
 ---

 I love quotes and many have shaped how I think, how I respond to situations and most importantly how I find happiness within.
 I stumbled upon the following Quora answer which serves the purpose of a quote too:

 > What are some good pieces of advice that most college students are not ever likely to hear?